 Alpha-Lipoic Acid: The Antioxidant for Nerve Health

 Alpha-lipoic acid (ALA) is a small sulfur-containing molecule.
-It works as a cofactor in the energy-making reactions of mitochondria and as an antioxidant that operates in both the watery and fatty parts of the cell — an unusual feature.
-The body makes a little on its own.
-Supplemental ALA at 300–600 mg/day has the most clinical evidence for diabetic peripheral neuropathy.
-In Germany, prescription ALA (Thioctacid) has been used as a standard neuropathy treatment for decades.
+It works as a cofactor in the energy-making reactions of mitochondria and as an antioxidant that operates in both the watery and fatty parts of the cell — an unusual feature that lets it neutralize free radicals almost anywhere in the body.
+The body makes a little on its own, and supplemental doses are typically 300–600 mg/day.

 Diabetic Neuropathy: The Core Evidence